 The RDCs are funded primarily by statutory R&D levies (or charges) on various commodities, with matching funding from the Australian Government.
 To expand Australia’s rural R&D efforts, the government matches expenditure on eligible R&D, generally up to 0.5 per cent of the determined industry gross value of production.
 RDCs are accountable to both industry and government.

-Levies for R&D and marketing are initiated at the request of industry and are collected and administered by the Department of Agriculture and Water Resources.
+Levies for R&D and marketing are initiated at the request of industry and are collected and administered by the Department of Agriculture.
 These funds are distributed to the RDCs to undertake R&D and industry services.
 The department’s levies webpage contains further information on the

 The key performance and accountability framework for IOCs and statutory RDCs is set out in the funding agreements signed with the Commonwealth.
 These agreements are required to allow funds appropriated by Parliament to be spent by the RDCs and to ensure the funds are expended by the RDCs for the purposes for which they are appropriated, essentially for the delivery of R&D and marketing services.